ethz-asl/data-driven-dynamics/README.md

 - tilt_wing_model

 The results of the model estimation will be saved into the Tools/parametric_model/results folder as a yaml file.

+The pipeline / models can be configured through a configuration file.
+The default location is in `Tools/parametric_model/configs`.
+The path can be passed in the make target through the `config=<config_file_path>` argument.

 ## Testing the functionality of Parametric model